 The company transferred equity share investment to one related entity amounted \$78,000 during the year.
-The balance remained outstanding and full provision for doubtful debt was made as at reporting date.
+The balance remained outstanding and full provision for doubtful debt was made in 2014.
+The receivable was transferred to RaffleCo Limited under distribution in specie.